A confrontational aggressive breed.

 Something worth keeping an eye on is the breeding lineage which your dog comes from.
 The breed is popular in Punjab and Kohat but rather rare elsewhere such as the UK which could mean a small gene pool.

-If this is the case then the dogs could be extremely inbred which could cause health and/or temperament issues if buying out with Pakistan.
+If this is the case then the dogs could be extremely inbred which could cause health and/or temperament issues if buying outside Pakistan.

 Some unscrupulous breeders are also mixing their Terr's with Bully Kuttas but still describing them as pure breeds, which is not the case.

-I couldn't find any!
-If you know of any then let me know!
+I couldn't find any.
+If you know of any then please let me know by using the Contact Me link.
+Thank you.

-Return from Gull Terr to Dog Breeds Expert
+Return from Bully Gull Terr to Dog Breeds Expert

 Return to Dog Breeds List G